 - Include all of the following:

 - The title.

 - If you’re making payments on the vehicle, submit a copy of the title (front and back).

-- If the vehicle is 10 years old or newer, complete the odometer reading on the title.
+- If the vehicle is less than 10 years old, complete the odometer reading on the title.
 If you don’t have the title, complete an Odometer Disclosure Form instead.
-You can get a form from any vehicle licensing office or car dealership, or by sending an email to firstname.lastname@example.org with the address where you want us to send it.
+You can get a form from any vehicle licensing office or car dealership, or by sending an email to email@example.com with the address where you want us to send it.

 - All applicable fees.
 Your fees depend on the weight of your vehicle, where you live, and the types of license plates you want.
 To find out the exact cost, please contact a vehicle licensing office or call us at 360.902.3770.

 - If the vehicle has been registered in another state and owned for less than 90 days, submit the:

 - If the vehicle is new (never licensed before) or was licensed in a foreign country while you were on active duty, submit the Manufacturer’s Statement of Origin (MSO) or Manufacturer’s Certificate of Origin (MCO) with your application.
 For more information about importing a vehicle, see Customs inspections.